-If you are looking for a specific bird or place, do a this-site-specific Google Search of all my web pages.
+If you are looking for a specific bird, place, or whatever, do a Google Site Search of all

 INDEX OF PAGES

-Bald Eagle at White Rock Lake January 27, 2009 - The first time anyone's seen a Bald Eagle at White Rock Lake in years — and maybe the only time it got photographed, if only for 14 seconds.
+Bald Eagle at White Rock Lake January 27, 2009 - The first time anyone's seen a Bald Eagle at White Rock Lake in years — and maybe the only time one's ever been photographed at White Rock, if only for 14 seconds.